jonesyboynz/File-Randomizer/Readme.md

 ## .rmanidest Files
 When randomizing filenames the changes will be tracked in a *.rmanifest* file.

-Do not modify or delete this file if you want to reverse the randomization in the future.
+Do not modify or delete these files.
+They are necessary for `-undo`-ing any filename changes.

 ## Future Improvements
 - Successive renamings via `-order` should remove the previous prefix so the filename does not grow indefinitely.